Marv Roberts: Pro basketball career

 Roberts was drafted by the Detroit Pistons in the third round of the 1971 NBA draft.
-He signed with the Denver Rockets of the American Basketball Association.
+He signed with the Denver Rockets of the ABA.
 Roberts played for the Rockets beginning in 1971 and was traded to the Carolina Cougars during the 1973–74 season.
 Roberts joined the Kentucky Colonels for the 1974–75 season and was part of the Colonels team that won the 1975 ABA Championship.
 Following Kentucky's championship season Roberts was traded to the Virginia Squires.
 The Squires folded at the conclusion of the 1975–76 ABA season, just before the ABA–NBA merger.
 As a result, Roberts ended up with the Los Angeles Lakers for the 1976–77 season.

 Roberts scored 3,345 points in his six NBA/ABA seasons.

 Life after Basketball

 After his professional basketball career Roberts earned a Bachelor of Science degree in Business Administration as well as a Master of Science degree in Career Counseling from California State University, Los Angeles.
 Roberts then began a corporate career in Human Resources; nine years with the McDonald's Corporation, followed by 17 years with FedEx Freight.

 Roberts held the position of Assistant Vice President for Student Engagement and Diversity at Utah State University.
 He served on several Boards including Utah State University's Foundation, the Logan Regional Hospital and the English Language Center of Cache Valley.

 Roberts also served two consecutive, three year terms as a director and the treasurer on the Board of the National Basketball Retired Players Association.

 In the summer of 2012, Roberts joined a group of former NBA players on a trip to Israel, sponsored by the American Israel Public Affairs Committee (AIPAC).
 While there, the group became well informed of the history of the Israeli-Palestinian conflict.
 Roberts was chosen to represent the group at the AIPAC Summit meeting in which he shared, with a select group AIPAC supporters, the highlights of the group's visit to Israel.
-He also was invited to attended the AIPAC Policy Conference in Washington, D.C. on separate occasions.
+He also was invited to attended the AIPAC Policy Conference in Washington, D.C., on separate occasions.

 He is currently a volunteer at INROADS, a non-profit organization providing internships at participating corporations for talented, underserved college students.
 He serves as a facilitator of business case studies and conducts mock interviews for the interns.